Educating future customers to achieve a positive change in behaviour.

 How TiE supports water efficiency?

-Our work within the UK water industry helps us to understand the huge challenges facing them.
+Our work within the water industry helps us to understand the huge challenges it faces.
 In particular, the need for education around wastewater messaging and the importance of lowering water consumption.
 Since 2016 we have been developing and delivering a range of original educational programs to meet the challenge and help companies achieve greater water efficiency goals.

 Case Study Example: Think Before You Flush